In defence of Rev

 though there are some moments when I cringe, as what I see is far too accurate a depiction of life in an urban church.
 It may be Anglican, but I see the same things as a Baptist.

 So it was surprise when a few days ago my social media timelines were filled with a story that dismissed the series.
-You can read a full account here
+I will summarise:

 Adam Smallbone is nice - there is more to Christianity than being nice